 Elmer’s glue sticks with the disappearing purple color are great for elementary students!
 This teaching site totally vouches for these as the best classroom glue.
 Students can easily see how much glue they’re adding to their paper without overdoing it.
 Nobody wants a sticky mess, right?

 “Spiral notebooks get tangled up with each other and take up a lot of space when you stack them.”

 Are you team spiral or team composition notebook?
 This Reddit thread discusses the pros and cons of both choices.
 For younger grades, composition books may be the better choice.
-Their binding prevents kids from easily ripping pages out or getting things caught in a spiral binding.
+The composition-book binding prevents kids from easily ripping pages out or getting things caught in a spiral binding.
 On the other hand, being able to remove pages from a spiral notebook may benefit older students.
-Another teacher noted that spiral notebooks can be difficult to carry in a stack because the metal bindings get caught together.
+Another teacher notes that spiral notebooks can be difficult to carry in a stack because the metal bindings get caught together.
 Whether composition or spiral notebooks are on your supply list, there’s likely a reason!

 Why does this teacher only use 9 crayons?